Language & Life

 I worry about standards of literacy and expression in our education system.
 I mean this in the broadest sense of the ability to read, listen, learn, write and speak in ways which are effective for different contexts, with or without the help of technology.

-It is now very easy for any of us to answer any question, conveniently by-passing the thinking stage, whilst still producing plausible and eloquent textual answers.
-These answers are not always accurate or wise, but they will inevitably become increasingly plausible and relied upon.
-As a result, what we used to understand by the term literacy is being redefined.
-Or perhaps it is more accurate to say that it is being culturally renegotiated
+It is now very easy for any of us to answer any question and to produce plausible and eloquent textual answers, whilst conveniently by-passing the thinking stage.
+The answers are not always accurate or wise, but they will inevitably become more and more plausible and relied upon.
+As a result, the term literacy is being redefined.
+Or perhaps it is more accurate to say that what we understand by the word literacy is being culturally renegotiated.

 Like any new technology, the worthy and aspirational goals of generative AI will be shaped, and potentially corrupted, by the demands of those investing in it.
 Or by those influencing its application in everyday life.
-Leaders in all walks of life (especially in education) have a responsibility to provide adequate quality assurance processes and governance structures for the ethical use of AI in the areas over which we have influence.
+For all the reasons above, leaders in all walks of life (especially in education) have a responsibility.
+That is: to provide adequate quality assurance processes and governance structures for the effective and ethical use of AI in the areas over which we have influence.

 It seems likely that those with strong traditional literacy skills (including critical thinking) are more likely to thrive in an LLM world, and vice versa.
 So it is more important than ever that we do not fail our young people in these aspects of their education.
 Going further, to monitor the unintended consequences of AI, we must ensure that critical thinking and oral assessment are applied wherever and whenever we encourage the use of AI in the classroom.

 Technology evolution is awesome.
 It can enlighten and empower, but it can also obscure, deceive and exclude.
 The authorial identity, reliability and integrity of what is published now seems more fragile and fluid than it did when I was young.
-Levels of trust in previously respected media brands seem to be declining, especially amongst the young.
-This is not necessarily because the young are better informed.
-Nor is it because they are thinking more critically.
-It has more to do with the multitude of competing distractions, and with the algorithms that generate compulsive or addictive behaviour across so many media channels and small-screen stimuli.
+Levels of trust in previously respected media brands (e.g. broadcasters and newspapers) seem to be declining, especially amongst the young.

 If you feel that we might usefully share ideas or collaborate in some way, please don't be shy about reaching out.
 Send me an email or connect via LinkedIn, indicating that you've looked at this site.